-Average Seed Size for common runner peanut cultivars.
-Based on average values from the UGA Statewide Variety Testing Program for 2018-2021 (excluding 2020) at 3 locations in each year.
+Average seed size for common runner peanut cultivars.
+Based on average values from the UGA Statewide Variety Testing Program for 2019-2022 (excluding 2020) at 3 locations in 2019, 2021, and 2 locations in 2022.
 (There is no official standard to define the classifications of "Large, Medium, and Small" seed size for runner peanuts.
-Category limits are assigned when broader gaps occur.)
+Category limits are assigned when broader gaps occur.